 For ATTR 5551.01 and ATTR 5551.02, these courses are taken in the second year during the long semesters.
 The courses have five credit hours and five contact hours.
 The instructor spends two contact hours with students in the classroom and three clinical contact hours at clinical sites on a weekly basis.
-ATTR 5551:01 and ATTR 5551:02 may be interchanged dependent on the assigned clinical experience.
+ATTR 5551:01 and ATTR 5551: 02 may be interchanged dependent on the assigned clinical experience.
 One semester will consist of one athletic season or a whole semester with one preceptor/clinical site.
 This experience is designed to allow the ATS to complete a full athletic season with their designated sport/ clinical site.
 The other semester will consist of eight weeks designated to Allied Health, Medical/ Orthopedic and Surgical Rotations and eight weeks to an SFA Sport or an area high school.
-The fall and spring semester will include one eight week immersive experience that will occur at the beginning of each term.
-The immersive experiences may include eight weeks of an assigned athletic sport season and/or the medical professional clinical rotation.
-These rotations include experiences with patients of different sexes, different socioeconomic statuses, varying levels of activity and athletic ability, through the lifespan. orthopedic, and non-/sport activities.
+The fall semester will include one eight week immersive experience that will occur at the beginning of the term.
+The immersive experience site will be based on the clinical rotation assigned site/experience.
+These rotations include experiences with patients of different sexes, different socioeconomic statuses, varying levels of activity and athletic ability, through the lifespan,orthopedic, and non-/sport activities.
 "Supervised Clinical Experiences" are permitted within this semester; however, the ATS should be working toward making autonomous clinical decision based on evidence-based practice / research.

 Students will meet weekly for a classroom session with the instructor to review topics related to the various clinical skills and assignments aligned to each course.
-For ATTR 5551.01 there will be four "Preceptor" projects that include; Administrative Concepts, Injury Risk, Policy and Procedures and Concussion Policy.
+For ATTR 5551.01 there will be two "Preceptor" projects that include; Administrative Concepts and Injury Risky.
 For ATTR 5551.02 there will be two "Preceptor" projects that include: Behavioral Health and Substance Use and Policy and Procedures.
 The ATS will complete the "Preceptor" projects by gathering information from discussions with the assigned preceptor, creating and/or reviewing policies, and compiling all of the components of the project into a typed presentation that will be submitted into Typhon and Brightspace.
 Clinical skills will be reviewed and assessed throughout this experience.